baltpeter/thesis-mobile-consent-dialogs/thesis/500_device-instrumentation-framework.md

 We disable several of Appium's features, namely automatically starting apps, waiting for their launch, and resetting, as those are intended for software testing and not flexible enough for the purposes of this thesis.
 Instead, we use our own platform APIs described in [@sec:instrumentation-device].

 The Appium docs previously mentioned that Appium does not work with jailbroken iOS devices, though we found that to be wrong^[We have submitted a correction and the docs have since been changed: <https://github.com/appium/appium/issues/16211>].
 We were however not able to rely on Appium's automatic configuration for iOS and had to resort to using the fully manual configuration [@matsuoXCUITestRealDevices2021].
 We additionally had to pass the `-allowProvisioningUpdates` flag to `xcodebuild`, which the docs previously didn't mention^[We have also submitted a correction that has since been incorporated for that: <https://github.com/appium/appium/issues/16212>, <https://github.com/appium/appium/pull/16215>].
 This may be due to the fact that we are using a free Apple developer account.
-The full steps for setting up Appium for iOS can be found in Appendix TODO.

 Further, we noticed that a persistent Appium server tends to break after a few runs on iOS.
 This can be mitigated by restarting the Appium server for each app, though that adds a bit of overhead.
 Nonetheless, after analysing a few hundred apps, the iPhone consistently got into a broken state where Appium couldn't communicate with the device anymore, and sometimes it wasn't possible to uninstall or start apps manually through the UI anymore, either.
 The Appium developers describe known issues with the underlying WebDriverAgent on real devices [@murchieREADMEMdAppiumxcuitestdriver2022].
 We don't know whether these would also cause the problems we saw in iOS itself.
 Either way, they could be remedied by manually restarting the device, which then also required reapplying the jailbreak.